-Connect and query SQL Server on Linux with sqlcmd
+Connect to SQL Server on Linux and run Transact-SQL queries

 This topic is a walk-through.
 In this walk-through, you will use sqlcmd to connect to SQL Server vNext on Linux.
 After successfully connecting, you will use Transact-SQL (T-SQL) queries to create and populate a small database.